dopos/dcape-app-nginx-sample/README.md

 * Drone: Activate repo
 * Gitea: "Test delivery", config sample will be saved to enfist
 * Enfist: Edit config and remove .sample from name
-* Gitea: "Test delivery" again (or Drone: Restart) - app will be installed and started on webhook host
+* Gitea: "Test delivery" again (or Drone: "Restart") - app will be installed and started on webhook host

 ### By hands